11 Best Practices to Conduct a Comprehensive SEO Competitive Analysis

 9. Discover new keyword opportunities

-If you are wondering how to enrich your existing content and discover new keyword opportunities, then there is a simple method called Term Frequency-Inverse Document Frequency (TF-IDF) analysis.
+If you are wondering how to enrich your existing content and discover new keyword opportunities, there is a simple method called Term Frequency-Inverse Document Frequency (TF-IDF) analysis.
 This process is a bit complicated but, once understood, should become a key component of conducting competitive analysis and overall content strategy.
-TF-IDF is a formula to measure the frequency of a keyword on a page into the number of times the keyword is expected to appear.
+TF-IDF is a formula to measure the frequency of a keyword on a page and the number of times the keyword is expected to appear.

 With TF-IDF, you may find that the top-ranking pages for a keyword have similar terms and phrases, which you might have missed targeting.
 Once you’ve identified such phrases, you should enrich your existing content with them or create new pages to increase relevance in semantic search.